-St. Kitts delivers -- lovely scenery, musical hosts, glittering bays, galleries, golf and the Caribbean's oldest railroad
+St. Kitts delivers -- scenic railway, lovely scenery, musical hosts, glittering bays, galleries and golf

 - Mar 2, 2018